-What is the difference between forward and reverse osmosis?
+The difference between forward and reverse osmosis?

 Lower risk of scaling and fouling

-Quality is key
+Membrane quality is key

 Aquaporin Inside® Forward Osmosis enables the efficient extraction of water, leaving behind challenging contaminants and reducing effluent volume.
 The process uses natural energy in the form of osmotic pressure to transport water through a filtration membrane, which improves efficiency without increasing energy use.